 Why are Semi Truck Accidents so Catastrophic?

-In the United States, it is estimated that there are more than 100,000 collisions involving tractor-trailers and large trucks on average each and every year.
+In the United States, it is estimated that there are more than 100,000 semi-truck accidents - those involving tractor-trailers and other large trucks - on average each and every year.
 Tens of thousands of these crashes result in some form of injury to the persons involved, occasionally resulting in death.

 The difference in the size and weight of the vehicles involved in an accident play a huge role in the severity of collision.
 For example, a commercial truck may weigh more than 80,000 pounds when an average size vehicle only weighs 3,000 pounds; the difference is immense.
 Semi truck collisions occur for multiple reasons including unfamiliar roadway, making illegal maneuvers, inattentive driving, driver fatigue and driver illness.